Sen. Scott Says NBC Should Demand Olympics Be Moved Out of China

 “If NBC is willing to cancel the Golden Globes to support racial diversity, why can’t they take a stand for human rights and demand the relocation of the 2022 games?”
 Scott said rightly, pointing out that China’s human rights abuses are many times more egregious than a not-woke-enough Golden Globes.

-Senator Scott is not alone in urging a boycott of the China-based games.
+Senator Scott, who is urging that the games be moved to another nation, joins others who want an outright boycott.
 In February, 180 human rights groups urged a global boycott of the games because of China’s horrendous human rights abuses.
 And in March, a group of Uyghurs filed a request with the IOC to move the games out of China.

 The IOC, though, has refused all such requests.
 On top of that, the Department of State has closed the door on the U.S. having any part in boycotts of the games.